InterWorks-Public/Date-Engineering-Documentation-Guide/03_Sources/API's and Connections.md

 # API Rate Limits and Quotas

-Define any rate limits imposed by external APIs and strategies to handle them.*
+Define any rate limits imposed by external APIs and strategies to handle them.
+This section can tie into any troubleshooting, and if rate limits are expecting to be met, this may be a wider concern that needs to be brought up with the client.
+Otherwise, linking your troubleshooting information for hitting rate limits may be linked here for ease of use.*

 - Rate Limits
-- Pagination strategies: Handling large data extractions
+- Pagination strategies
-- Retry logic: How does the system handle failures?
+- Retry logic

 # Data Formats and Transformation